yu-ming-chen/tp/docs/DeveloperGuide.md

 #### 4.2.3.
 Interaction Between Parsers

-The interaction between the parsers are illustrated by the example usage seen in Figure 4.2.3.1 below:
+The interaction between the parsers is illustrated by the example usage seen in Figure 4.2.3.1 below:

 ![Parser Sequence Diagram](diagrams/commandsPlantUML/diagram/4_2_3_1_ParserSequence.png)